Baytars/ambulant-code/third_party_packages/readme.txt

 	To run Ambulantplayer make sure that you have set LD_LIBRARY_PATH to the directory containing libxerces-c.so.

-	If you want to build a MacOSX universal binary of Ambulant: building Xerces universally is a royal pain, due to the automated build process.
-This seems to work:
-	- call runConfigure as:
-	   ./runConfigure -p macosx \
-	       -z -arch -z ppc -z -arch -z i386 -z -isysroot \
-	       -z /Developer/SDKs/MacOSX10.4u.sdk -n native
-	- then call make as:
-	   make LDFLAGS="-arch ppc -arch i386 -isysroot /Developer/SDKs/MacOSX10.4u.sdk"

 ffmpeg:
     The best option is to use the the fairly recent frozen cvs-ffmpeg that was created especially for Ambulant.
 You find this on the